Independence Day Propaganda, by

 Argues that the American Revolution, albeit of a libertarian flavor, had several unsavory shortcomings both before and after 4 July 1776

-July Fourth celebrations did not become tacky or hypocritical only recently.
-The day was always a dubious cause of commemoration.
+July Fourth celebrations did not become tacky or hypocritical only recently ...
 The word "holiday"—holy day—clearly has a religious connotation.
 It is a day set aside for sacred observation.
 Those who regard Independence Day revisionism as profane should ask themselves which religion is sacrosanct to them.
 The Fourth of July is ultimately a celebration of the American nation-state's birthday.
 It is a ritual in the U.S. civic religion.
-This is why it has been a militarist tradition since 1777, when the occasion was marked ... with 13-gun salutes ...
+This is why it has been a militarist tradition since 1777, when the occasion was marked in Philadelphia with 13-gun salutes and imagery of the battle flag ...

 Examines the question of how to bring about freedom in individuals' lives, discussing how government influences people to be in conflicted states and how one must look within oneself and act accordingly to begin to be "free"